-Israel arrested 250 Palestinian citizens in last two days
+Israel arrested at least 250 Palestinian citizens in the last two days

 According to the Palestinian Authority's news agency Wafa, Israeli forces arrested 250 Palestinian citizens of Israel on Monday and Tuesday, in a campaign of detentions that is still ongoing.

 Hassan Jabreen, the head of Adalah, a legal centre for the protection of Palestinian citizens of Israel, told local news outlet Arab 48 that the Israeli police have been "terrorising" citizens via the campaign that comes from "purely political" motivations with no legal basis.

 In Wadi Ara and Kafr Manda, Israeli police arrested dozens of youths and raided homes.
 Arrests also took place in Negev and Umm Al-Fahm.

 Israeli intelligence forces also arrested Moein Al-Asam, a Negev based artist, after he sang an ode to Jerusalem and Gaza and praised "Palestinian resistance."
 He was interrogated for two hours.

 The vast majority of people charged in connection with riots and intercommunal violence were Palestinian citizens of Israel https://t.co/lWfRmP2YLq— The New Arab (@The_NewArab) May 22, 2021

 The majority of the arrests took place in Lod where nearly 140 young men were detained.

 Meanwhile, a Haaretz photographer filmed dozens of Jewish Israelis attacking a Palestinian citizen of Israel in the Tel Aviv district of Bat Yam, when an attempted lynching took place.

 Two weeks ago, around 20 people were filmed beating Said Mousa, with some of the attackers taking part in interviews afterward.